waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   - **Horizontal Push:** Pushing a boulder horizontally (Left/Right), whether adjacent or from one tile away, moves the boulder but does NOT move the player.
 - **Remote Push:** It is possible to push a boulder when standing one tile away from it.
 The player's position does not change.
 - **Boulder/Item Interaction:** Pushing a boulder onto an item collects the item and moves the boulder into that space.
-- **Reset Condition:** Boulder puzzles reset upon leaving and re-entering a map or using ladders between floors.
+- **Reset Condition:** Boulder puzzles do NOT fully reset upon leaving and re-entering Victory Road 1F.
+Some boulder positions appear to be persistent.
 - **`boulder_switch`:** A floor switch that must have a boulder pushed onto it.
 - **Hallucination (Western Switch):** I spent dozens of turns operating under the false assumption that a boulder switch existed in the western part of the map at (3, 10).
 The system notes and my own re-examination of the map data confirmed this was a complete hallucination.
 There is only ONE switch on this floor, at (18, 14). **Conclusion:** This was a critical failure of observation and verification.
 I must be more rigorous in confirming the existence of key puzzle elements before building entire strategies around them.
 I will trust the game state data and system notes over my memory.
 - **`boulder_barrier`:** An impassable wall.
 Its state (open/closed) is controlled by a corresponding `boulder_switch`.
 This can be a toggle system, meaning pushing a boulder ON or OFF the switch can change the barrier's state.
 State does not update until visible on-screen.